 Using the parallel port is often easier to work with than a microcontroller.
 I find that testing code on the PC can be much easier thaen going straight to the firmware as the developer tools for the PC platform are better.
 This is especially true when working with a new device such as a graphic LCD.
 Once you get your code working through the PC printer port, then you can easily port the code and what you have learned into the firmware.

 I have successfully used the parallel port in a few projects in the past and have recently built up some code and hardware for easy interfacing.
 The rest of this article provides software and hardware details that you may find useful.

 A lot of information about the parallel port is available online.
-Rather then recreate a basic tutorial I offer a set of links you can review.
+Rather than recreating a basic tutorial, I offer a set of links you can review.
 All of these links include information about the various port modes, pin outs, sample code, schematics and operating system concerns.
 Fell free to post any other parallel port project links into a comment for this article.

 - Parallel Port Central

 - Interfacing to the IBM-PC Parallel Printer Port